Panthers send players home after 6 more positive COVID tests | Times Leader

 Click here to subscribe today or Login.

+• An individual who has tested positive for COVID-19 in the past 90 days;

+• An individual who received monoclonal antibodies within the immediately preceding 90 days.

-CHARLOTTE, N.C.
-(AP) — The Carolina Panthers have sent all of their players home from Bank of America Stadium after six more players tested positive for COVID-19 on Monday.
+• The Carolina Panthers sent all of their players home from Bank of America Stadium after six more players tested positive for COVID-19 on Monday.

 That brings the total number of Carolina players on the COVID-19 reserve list to 13.